Ahmed Ibrahim (Cupid Cabbie)

-Ahmed Ibrahim is an Egyptian immigrant known as the "Cupid Cabbie" of New York City.
+Ahmed Ibrahim (born c.
+1955) is an Egyptian immigrant known as the "Cupid Cabbie" of New York City.
 From the driver's seat of his yellow taxicab, he has collected the names and phone numbers of over 2,000 New Yorkers and organized over 100 dates, over 30 of which have led to long-lasting romances.
 Ibrahim's service, which is free of charge, has been covered in The Wall Street Journal, the Fox News Channel and NBC's Today Show.

 Early life

 An accountant by training, Ibrahim was born in Egypt and arrived in the U.S. in 1980.
 He started driving a yellow cab in December 1983, working 12-hour shifts, six days a week.

 Cupid Cabbie

 To stave off boredom and ennui, Ibrahim developed a feng shui approach to driving his cab.
 He sprays Jordache "Romance for Women" perfume in the air of his Ford Crown Victoria.
 At Christmas he spends hundreds of dollars to cover the interior with cotton snow, string lights from the ceiling, and install intricate Christmas scenes in the back window.
 On Valentine’s Day he hands out roses to female passengers.

 After driving his yellow cab for 16 years, Ibrahim’s match-making started by accident in 2004, when a woman began crying in the back seat of his cab.
 She had just broken up with her boyfriend and Ibrahim told her not to worry, that he would find her an even better boyfriend.
 Three days later, a man got into Ibrahim’s cab and bemoaned his bad luck in finding a woman.
 Ibrahim put him in touch with the crying woman and, a few weeks later, she called Ibrahim to tell him that they’d gone on a date and were getting along great.
 This inspired Ibrahim to match other passengers.

 After his initial success Ibrahim created a match-making system, based largely on intuition and common sense.
 He listens to his customers’ conversations, throws out a couple of exploratory questions and, if their answers meet his standards, he jots down their contact information.

 The requirements are simple but sound: the men must have a job and cannot be "players."
 Men in their early 20s are usually ruled out as being "too young and wild."
 Older men who are "looking for Britney Spears" are dismissed for being creepy.
 Women who are "just looking for a sugar daddy" are crossed off the list.